-If it is not required to restrict access to specific data sets to a particular user, it is simpler to grant that user access to all the data sets in one authorized\keys file.
-CGE uses a directory located at \$HOME/.cge that allows setting up configuration files that apply to all the data sets.
+If you do not need to restrict access to specific data sets to a particular user, it is simpler to grant that user access to all of your data sets in one authorized\keys file.
+CGE uses a directory located at \$HOME/.cge that allows you to set up configuration files that apply to all of your data sets.
 Users can grant access to all of their data sets by creating an authorized\keys file in this directory and putting authorized public keys in that file, as shown in the following example: